 Description

 How can Meaningful Watershed Education Experiences enliven learning and support social-emotional learning and wellness for students and teachers?
-Join the National Oceanic Atmospheric Administration and Maryland's Chesapeake Bay National Estuarine Research Reserve during this dynamic five-day program to explore cultural coastal habitats and iconic communities.
-Practice mindful engagement with the environment and conduct field investigations with local scientists and community leaders.
-This course is designed to model a Meaningful Watershed Educational Experience through participant-driven field experiences and authentic research conducted by a community of educators in an immersive, joyful, and supportive environment.
+Join the National Oceanic Atmospheric Administration and Maryland's Chesapeake Bay National Estuarine Research Reserve during this dynamic five-day Teacher's on the Estuary program to explore cultural coastal habitats and iconic communities.
+Participants will practice mindful engagement with the environment and conduct field investigations with local scientists and community leaders.
+This course is designed to model a Meaningful Watershed Educational Experience (MWEE) through participant-driven field experiences and authentic research conducted by a community of educators in an immersive, joyful, and supportive environment.
 To best utilize our time together, participants are encouraged to complete the MWEE 101 online course prior to the in-person event.
-Length & Location: Five consecutive days of field-based, collaborative learning at CBF's Karen Noonan Memorial Environmental Education Center for a 5-day, 4-night onsite stay; dorm-style housing provided.
-Cost: $75, reduced fee due to support from generous sponsor and Maryland's Chesapeake Bay National Estuarine Research Reserve.
+Length & Location: Five consecutive days of field-based, collaborative learning at Chesapeake Bay Foundation's Karen Noonan Memorial Environmental Education Center for a 5-day, 4-night onsite stay; dorm-style housing provided.
+Cost: $75, reduced fee due to support from a generous sponsor and Maryland's Chesapeake Bay National Estuarine Research Reserve.

 Register